nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - When in the ___STUDENTS list___ and a student is selected via `show INDEX`, the `linkTo` command allows linking of the selected student to any specified lesson
 - When in the ___SCHEDULE list___ and a lesson is selected via `show INDEX`, the `linkTo` command allows linking of the selected lesson to any specified student

-When a user successfully runs either one of these commands, the app gets the relevant `Person` and the relevant `Lesson` from the `ModelManager`.
+When a user successfully runs either one of these commands, the app gets the relevant `Person` and the relevant `Lesson` from the `ModelManager` through a simple search using the names of each.
-A check to ensure the entered Student and Lesson exists and that they are not already linked is carried out.
+A check to ensure the entered student and lesson exists and that they are not already linked is carried out.

 Then, `BiDirectionalMap#addMapping()` is called to create a map between the student and lesson.